curl/everything-curl/usingcurl-ftp.md

 FTP was created in a different era of the Internet and computers and as such it works a little bit differently than most other protocols.
-These differences can often be ignored and things will just work, but they are also important to know at times when things don't run as planned.
+These differences can often be ignored and things will just work, but they are also important to know at times when things do not run as planned.

 ## Ping-pong